2025 Premier Volleyball League Reinforced Conference: National team players

-A Philippines women's national team pool was previously announced for the 2025 SEA Games on October 2025.
+A Philippines women's national team pool was previously announced for the 2025 SEA Games in October 2025.
 However this was later scrapped.
 The PVL clubs are encouraged but not obligated to release players for the tournament.

+Additionally Sisi Rondina (Choco Mucho) and Bernadeth Pons (Creamline) remains unvailable due to a leave of absence to train for the national beach volleyball team for the 2025 SEA Games.

 Foreign guest players

 The following are the foreign guest players for the upcoming conference.
 Each team are only allowed to have one foreign player and could only replace them mid-conference if they suffer from injuries or if the player (not the team) abandon their commitment.

 However the Philippine National Volleyball Federation has blocked the issuance of international transfer certificates (ITCs) rendering the guest players unable to play for the teams until the ITCs get approved.
 All teams are affected by the issue.
 On October 8, the guest players as well as Filipino players still affiliated with a foreign national federation had their ITCs approved.